Malini 22 Palayamkottai: Plot

-When the court sets her free, Malini, with the help of DK kills Prakash by poisoning him with a cobra.
+When the court sets her free, Malini, with the help of DK, kills Prakash by poisoning him with a cobra.
 Next, she arrives in Chennai as a femme fatale in search of Varun while pretending to be a model.
 Later one night, Malini hooks up with Varun in his studio.
 Varun, who had recognized her earlier, reveals it angrily berates her.
 He beats her and abuses her by calling her a "slut who does any 'adjustment' to flourish her career" for stopping her further being a menace to him.
-But his frustration dissolves slowly as he wants to enjoy her company.
+His frustration dissolves slowly as he wants to enjoy her company.
 He reminds her she is a mere woman.

-But at night Malini executes her revenge plan and sedates Varun and sadistically penectomises him.
-When he regains consciousness she tells him that she has removed his male organ through a medical surgery.
-While Varun finds himself in intense pain and bound to his bed, she taunts him to make him realize his faults and the gross wrongs he committed to her and rationalizes her crime.
-But he doesn't yield to her taunts and reveals a backstory concerning his mother and that his life as a pimp is not entirely his fault.
+However, at night, Malini executes her revenge plan and sedates Varun and sadistically penectomises him.
+When he regains consciousness, she tells him that she has removed his male organ through a medical surgery.
+While Varun finds himself in intense pain and bound to his bed, she taunts him to make him realize his faults and the gross wrongdoings he committed to her and rationalizes her crime.
+But he does not yield to her taunts and reveals a backstory concerning his mother and that his life as a pimp is not entirely his fault.

 Malini tells Varun that she knows that she is still somewhere in his heart.
 She reminds him that she has only lost someone who cheated on her, whereas he lost someone who genuinely loved him.
 Now Varun is stunned that he is not even able to face Malini.
 Varun recollects that her love was true and his love was overshadowed by his male supremacy concept and greed for wealth.
 Over the days, he admits his actions that caused her pain.
-Then Malini leaves him but not before inviting him to settle the score with her, if any remains there.
+Then Malini leaves him, but not before inviting him to settle the score with her, if any remains there.
 Varun accepts the challenge of a true criminal as he is and taunts her that he will confront her when he is ready, most probably knowing that he has to settle the score with her in terms of true love with roots in violence.
 Malini leaves for Canada, dismantles her cell phone, and cuts further contact with DK.